jcivitel/whitelabel-wiki/README.md

 . venv/bin/activate
 pip install -r reqirements.txt
 ```
-4. You need to set your own environmental variables in the `.env` file, which should be in the project root folder.
+4. You need to set your own environmental variables.
 > [!TIP]
-> A reference can you find [here](env_template).
+>

 5. To run the server, execute the following command:
 ```